Abd-007/Switch-Emulators-Guide/Selection/Linux.md

 ## You've reached a point where you're free to choose which emulator you would like to use.
 AMD and Intel are fine on both emulators as they have MESA drivers, and Nvidia is also fine with either emulator.

 Now, you're left with a choice.
 You can choose to use Ryujinx or Yuzu.
-You can read below to see the advantages and disadvantages of each.
+You can read below to see the pros and cons of each.
+We recommend using Ryujinx because of the reasons listed below and more.
 However, if you know what you're really looking for, choose from these options:

 [Ryujinx Guide](https://github.com/Abd-007/Switch-Emulators-Guide/blob/main/Ryujinx.md)